 Today is September 21 and the Navigate the Chaos question to consider is “how often do you follow your intense obsessions mercilessly?”
 People who navigate the chaos like Anne Rice, Santiago Lange, and Sir Alexander Chapman Ferguson each understand the value of following their obsessions mercilessly.
-If you want to navigate the chaos, practice the art of living well, and translate one dream after another into reality, one strategy to consider using is to follow your intense obsessions mercilessly.
+If you want to navigate the chaos and translate one dream after another into reality, one strategy to consider using is to follow your intense obsessions mercilessly.

 What a beautiful tribute to Kafka!
 And what a wonderful reminder for anyone putting in the daily grind to navigate the chaos to “follow your most intense obsessions mercilessly.”
 When you are lost remind yourself to ‘follow’ your dreams.
 When you are unable to decide remind yourself what your ‘intense obsession’ is.
 And when are tired look deep inside and tell your spirit to remain relentless in its pursuit of your dream.
 Santiago Lange needed to use this strategy to navigate the chaos in his life.

 Another person who followed his intense obsessions mercilessly was Sir Alexander Chapman Ferguson who managed the Manchester United football (soccer) team from 1986 to 2013.
-He is considered by many to be the greatest manager of all time and he has won more trophies than any other manager in the history of football.
+He is considered by many to be the greatest manager of all time since he has won more trophies than any other in the history of football.
 Michael Moritz, the billionaire chairman of Sequoia Capital (investor in Google, Yahoo, PayPal, and Airbnb) agreed with the idea of being obsessed in order for you to achieve great things while commenting on Sir Alex Ferguson’s achievements, he said:

 “I think the word passion is the wrong word… The people who do remarkable things, whether it’s for a soccer club or creating and building a business, tend to be obsessed by what they are working on.
 The issue I have with the word ‘passion’ is it connotes that you need to be jumping up and down with enthusiasm at the top of your voice and brimming with excitement.
 But what people are really talking about is being completely captivated by an obsession that they simply cannot imagine conducting their life without.”